rinkimhong4/shopping_app/README.md

 This repository contains the source code for a Flutter-based shopping app.
 To run the project:

+When change profile picture need to refreshed app

 1. Ensure you have [Flutter installed](https://docs.flutter.dev/get-started/install).
 2. Clone this repository.
 3. Run `flutter pub get` to fetch dependencies.